mer-hybris/hadk.sailfishos.org/docs/android.md

 be it CAF or AOSP or another).

 The result of your Sailfish OS port will be an installable ZIP file.
-Before deploying it onto your device, you\'ll have to flash a corresponding version of the **Android base**, so Sailfish OS can re-use its Android HAL shared objects.
+Before deploying it onto your device, you'll have to flash a corresponding version of the **Android base**, so Sailfish OS can re-use its Android HAL shared objects.